MarcusRiemer/esqulino/readme.md

-# The esqulino-Project
+# The BlattWerkzeug-Project

+Conventional development environments are programs that are tailored to suit the needs of professionals.
+Due to their complexity they do not lend themselves well to introduce pupils to programming.
+This project is the prototypical implementation of an educational software for database- and web-development.

+To eliminate the possibility of syntactical errors while programming, the elements of the programming- or markup-languages are represented by graphical blocks, similar to the approach taken by the software [Scratch](https://scratch.mit.edu/).
+These blocks can be combined by using drag & drop operations.
+The syntactical structures of `SQL` and `HTML` are not hidden from the user, but it is not mandatory to internalize them.
+This approach allows pupils to program and share their own websites, without the need to type lines of code.

+Not (yet?) a developer?
+Then you probably want to check out [BlattWerkzeug.de](http://blattwerkzeug.de) for the hosted version of this project.
+But beware: The current implementation of this software is **not yet ready** to be used in a classroom.
+It’s main purpose is to demonstrate and field test the various concepts.

+## About the name ...

 For a lack of a better name, this is all I have got at the moment.
-It's meant to be a phonetic play on the `SQL`-abbreviation ending in "lino", which is used by many popular programs on the german KIKA ("KinderKanal", german for "childrens channel").
+I simply took the very generic term "page tool" and losely translated it into german.
+The project used to be called "esqulino", a phonetic play on the `SQL`-abbreviation ending in "lino", which is used by many popular programs on the german KIKA ("KinderKanal", german for "childrens channel").

 # Running on a development machine